 When you walk through your workplace do you find it hard to see waste?
 Maybe you have implemented 5S so the workplace looks well organized and have a solid order backlog so that everyone seems really busy.
-In this environment you may look at your operation and think that the opportunity to improve is now limited.
+In this environment, you may look at your operation and think that the opportunity to improve is now limited.
 This situation may be superficially satisfying, but can also be quite frightening if your margins are under pressure.

 Take some time to just stand in a discrete position in the workplace and observe what everyone is doing.
-Count how many people that you can see and then count how many of those are actually adding value for the customer while you are watching.
-For example do your operators leave the line to look for materials?
+Count how many people you can see and then count how many of those are actually adding value for the customer while you are watching.
+For example, do your operators leave the line to look for materials?
 Are there non-value-adding processes?
-For example do you pack your product at one stage of the process only to unpack it at a later stage?
+For example, do you pack your product at one stage of the process only to unpack it at a later stage?

 Another common source of waste and cost is waiting for machines.
 The cash you have invested in your machines has already been spent, whereas the cost of labour is ongoing.
-Therefore if your operators are standing waiting for machines to finish their cycle your machine efficiency might look great, but your profit statement will not be so good.
+Therefore if your operators are standing around waiting for machines to finish their cycle your machine efficiency might look great, but your profit statement will not be so good.

 Processes upstream of the bottleneck will have their output restricted by the bottleneck and therefore will often have waste built into their work.
 This can manifest itself by short wait times while the upstream operators wait for the downstream operators to catch up.
-Inventory can also hide problems, for example unreliable equipment or long setup times.
+Inventory can also hide problems, for example, unreliable equipment or long setup times.
 All of these factors contribute to more waste and inflexibility in your supply chain.

 Stick your head in the waste bin and see what is in there.
 It can often be surprising.
 In some processes end of run production is just thrown away when it will not fit on the pallet.
 Often in-process quality issues go unreported and the affected product is quietly thrown away.
-Alternatively setups can be a source of large amounts of startup waste.
-Material is usually your largest cost, so using structured problem solving techniques to find the root cause of why product ends up in the bin can have a large impact on profit.
+Alternatively, setups can be a source of large amounts of startup waste.
+Material is usually your largest cost, so using structured problem-solving techniques to find the root cause of why the product ends up in the bin can have a large impact on profit.